 9.1 Introduction 3

 9.2 When should an inquest be held?
 3

 Legislation 3

+In practice 4
-Mandatory inquests Deaths as a result of police operations Deaths in care 4 4 4

-Discretion to hold an inquest
+Deaths as a result of police operations Deaths in care Discretion to hold an inquest 4

-9.3 The right to request an inquest 7
+9.3 The right to request an inquest

 Legislation 7

-9.4 Communicating decisions to hold/not hold an inquest 8

 In principleIn practice

+9.4 Communicating decisions to hold/not hold an inquest

+In principleIn practice

 9.5 The role of Counsel Assisting and seeking approval to brief external counsel 9

-In principle a
+In principle

-Freckleton and Ranson's Death Investigation and the Coroner's Inquest contains a useful discussion of the role of counsel assisting.
+Freckleton and Ranson's Death Investigation and the Coroner's Inquest contains a useful discussion of the role of counsel assisting

 In practice 9

 9.6 Notification of inquests 9

+Legislation .
+10

-Legislation In principle In practice Inquest notice Balancing confidentiality of child protection information Additional notification 10 10 10 10
+Inquest noticeBalancing confidentiality of child protection informationAdditional notification .
+10 .
+10

 9.7 Preparing for an inquest

 9.8 Pre inquest conferences

-Legislation
+Legislation .11